This may lead to the device causing several serious injuries including uterine perforation (tearing or puncturing the uterine wall).

 But aside from these known complications, Paragard can also potentially cause these side effects:

 - prolonged menstrual flow

-Women may also have dizziness, cramping, and nausea a few minutes after the IUD is inserted.
+Women may also have dizziness, cramping, and nausea a few minutes after IUD insertion.

-Moreover, when a Paragard IUD breaks, there is also a risk of suffering from additional side effects, including scarring, infection, idiopathic intracranial hypertension, also known as pseudotumor cerebri, and ectopic pregnancy.
+Moreover, when a Paragard IUD breaks, there is also a risk of suffering from additional side effects, including scarring, infection, idiopathic intracranial hypertension, and ectopic pregnancy.

 Unfortunately, even with the complaints brought to the attention of the court, Paragard is still present on the market up to this day.

 In fact, the latest Paragard recall initiated by the manufacturer back in 2014 only cited lack of assurance of sterility as the reason when it pulled two lots of the product from the market.

 Since then, the product has not been recalled yet for its breakage issues.